edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-05-27-managing-remote-teams.md

 permalink: /blog/managing-remote-teams/
 author: { name: Corey Bleich }
 image: blog/2020-05-27-managing-remote-teams.jpg
-excerpt: Managing remote teams requires a different approach than managing employees in real life.
+meta: Managing remote teams requires a different approach than managing employees in real life.
 Here's how to do it effectively.
 ---

 Managing remote teams requires a different approach than managing employees IRL